b-state/hdm-react-lecture/README.md

 ![Cart](./exersice-resources/readme-images/cart.png)

-You need to propagete the modal data to the data to our cart component.
+You need to propagate the modal data to the data to our cart component.
 One approach could be to store the cart items inside a state in the app component, which then feeds the cart.
 You could store the user input data from the modal in an object like this `{"title": food.title, "price": total, "counter": counter}` and propagate it up.